 - The Rule of Law

 - The Jury System

 - The Experience of a Federal Criminal Defendant

 - Federal & State Appellate Courts

 This continuing education course for high school and middle school educators is open to approximately twenty-five participants whose travel, lodging, and meal expenses are paid for by the court.
 With a faculty of around twenty, the student-faculty ratio is extremely conducive to a rewarding educational experience.
 Participants receive licensure renewal units and are eligible for one graduate credit through the University of Montana.

-The Institute began in 2008 and is held at the University of Montana School of Law in Missoula, MT in either the spring or fall of each year.
+The Institute began in 2008 and is held in Missoula, MT biennially in the fall.